Touchstone Television: Fox World

 Fox World (formerly Fox Television Studios International) was a television production company formed in 2000 as a division of Fox Television Studios (FTVS).
 The company produced international versions of its reality television programs such as Joe Millionaire and Temptation Island.

-On March 5, 2001, SBS inked a deal/joint venture with Fox World to launch a northern European-based production company.
+On March 5, 2001, SBS agreed a deal/joint venture with Fox World to launch a northern European-based production company.

 On November 22, 2004, Hayley Babcock was named senior vice president of production at the Fox World studio, while Daniella Welteke would remain as head of the division.

 Fox Lab

 Fox Lab was a low-profile production sub-division of 20th Television, originally formed in 1986 as Fox Television Stations Productions (or FTSP) and was responsible for the development of A Current Affair, Cops and America's Most Wanted.
+It is a successor to Metromedia Producers Corporation and its in-house video subsidiary, Metromedia Video Productions.
+The company, similar to its predecessor Metromedia, had also financed its own shows, including a syndicated revival of the ABC sitcom 9 to 5 that lasted from 1986 to 1988, and Harry and the Hendersons, airing from 1991 to 1993.

 It was rebranded to the current moniker in 1995, although the FTSP label was continued to be used on several older shows until Fox's cancellation of Cops in 2013.

 In 1990, Fox Television Stations debuted a soap opera, Tribes, only shown on Fox owned-and-operated stations.
 It only lasted one season on the air.

 By the early 90s, the company was producing a show, Not Just News, for first-run syndication.
 Also, in 1994, Fox Television Stations Productions produced an international version of America's Most Wanted, Manhunter, to be shown throughout international networks.
 It was later evolved into a US version for syndication, America's Most Wanted: Final Justice.

 In 2003, Fox Lab was producing the syndicated show Classmates, that lasted only two seasons.

 Fox Lab's library is currently co-owned by The Walt Disney Company and Fox Corporation.